Lynn Kenoras-Duck Chief

 Primary Portfolio – Governance Pillar

-Secondary Portfolio -Administration Pillar
+Secondary Portfolio -Community Services Pillar

 Works with technical staff in Title and Rights Department.
-Her secondary pillar is the Administration Pillar.
+Her secondary pillar is the Community Services Pillar.
 Responsibilities include, but not limited to provide advocacy, leadership on political issues related to the areas of First Nations Governance.
 Work and support Adams Lake Indian Band (ALIB) administrative staff on key and critical decision of the portfolio and present to Council table for their resolution.
 Role in planning and implementing the political agenda to address jurisdiction and rights of ALIB.